 Researching Speech Pathologist Salary information?
 According to the Bureau of Labor Statistics (BLS), a speech pathologist salary typically ranges between $44,380 and $107,650.
 The average salary is $69,870 per year, but may vary significantly in relation to location and years of experience.
 Also according to the BLS, the vast majority of speech pathologists – 44% - work in schools, 15% work in offices, either their own or that of a colleague in a related discipline, 13% work in hospitals and 7% work in nursing care facilities and home health care services.

 Speech pathology professionals diagnose and treat communication and swallowing disorders.
 They serve individuals as well as families and support groups.
 They also provide education for the general public.
 A master’s degree, which takes approximately three years to complete, is required to practice.
 Most states require licensure or certification.
 Licensure requirements include, at minimum, clinical supervision and graduation from an accredited speech pathology program.
-Speech pathologists often specialize in a particular condition, such as stuttering.
-They may also choose to specialize in serving a particular population.
+Speech pathologists often specialize in a particular condition when they treat patients, such as stuttering.
+They may also choose to specialize in serving a particular population and developing treatment plans for that population.
 There are many different types of speech therapy jobs.

 Speech therapy is often most effective when the patient is still young.
 Pediatric speech pathologists work exclusively with children.
 School districts employ speech pathologists, and their salaries are paid for by Medicare.
 School speech pathologists are either located in-house at particular schools, or they travel as needed within the school district.
 School-based pediatric speech pathologists work closely with teachers, administrators, and parents.
 Pediatric speech pathologists who are not employed by schools may either be self-employed, or employed by a medical facility such as a hospital.
 They may have their own office or visit the client’s home for sessions.
 The median speech language pathologist salary for speech pathologists employed by elementary or secondary schools is $66,440.